Palantir Quest (1994): look at those ballz (review part IV)

 • The system strain is, as far as I can tell, designed to be implemented within an expedition of several sessions’ worth of play.
 With how we’re playing now with the PCs always back in town after their session of dungeon-crawling (and with downtime), it doesn’t come close to being relevant.
 I think I’ll have to adjust that.

-• My sister’s Necromancer have wiped out 20 out of 24 (1 HD) skeletons with her Smite the Dead spell in last session.
+• My sister’s Necromancer has wiped out 20 out of 24 (1 HD) skeletons with her Smite the Dead spell in last session.
 Her unique spell of the day but certainly well-spent.
 The magic system is still fairly close to D&D but its tweaking of limited-use but POTENT spells is interesting.
 But don’t expect your main villain to fare well in this environment!

 • If most of the WWN system is perfectly okay for generic fantasy, the crafting system notably is pretty much designed with science fantasy in mind.